Crafity/crafity-config/README.md

 #Crafity Config

-Load in a JSON configuration file quick and easy with Node.JS.
 This module can be used to load in different configuration settings based on a target environments.
 In almost every project there are platform and environment specific settings.
-Think about paths, port numbers, service, credentials, etc, etc.
+Think about *paths, port numbers, databases and web services, credentials, etc, etc*.
-Crafity config provides a simple API and convention to handle this.

 ##Configuration
 Let's take a look at a sample configuration file for a web server.